Vine Decline Syndrome

 Necrosis in Hayward Green Kiwifruit

-Many growers assume this to be the result of nutrient deficiency and apply more foliar nutrients and fertilisers.
+Many growers assume poor leaf condition and weak vines to be the result of nutrient deficiency and apply more foliar nutrients and fertilisers.

 Unfortunately this only aggravates the problem in both producing vines and in newly grafted orchards.